Billy-S/jail/README.md

-The idea hit me earlier tonight when building a small town on the DTAmedia server.. why isn't there a jail mod?
-With the help of kaeza (thank you again) this mod was born.
+This mod was originally created by kaeza and RAPHAEL, but I decided to enhance it.

 What does it do?
 It allows anyone with the "jail" priv to send players to jail and release them from jail.
 Every 30 seconds it sends prisoners back to jail (in case they escape).
 You can edit the init.lua file to change how often it sends the prisoners to jail and also the jail coordinates.
 This mod also adds unbreakable jail wall, jail glass, jail bars and a warden pick (for breaking said unbreakable blocks).
+It will also revoke all of the players privs when they are sent to jail, and will restore them on his release.

 To send someone to jail, do:
 /jail playername